sdtemple/pblas/README.md

 * `pbla-erl.R` is the basis for simulation studies with Erlang infectious periods;
 * `pbla-figure.R` is a sample script for figures in simulation studies.

 This package has been tested on R 3.6.2 and R 4.0.5.
 Besides `pbla_prod_parallel`, source code is exclusively base R, so the package should operate for older versions of R. `pbla_prod_parallel` utilizes `parallel`, `foreach`, and `doParallel` to offer parallel computing for the O(n^2) loop.
 Parallel computing will only speed up calculations for n > 10,000.

+Correction: please not that there is a mistake in the slides and report.
+On slide 8/31, the MLE for the removal rate gamma should be the MLE for an exponential rate.
+This impacts the figure on slide 22/31.
+R[0] estimates for the completely observed SEM do increase with increasing infected proportion.
+Thus, any commentary in the report and YouTube talk are invalid.